DivineAlways/AI-Ecosystem/docs/user_guide.md

 Common issues:

 1. Module not found errors:
-   - Ensure you're in the correct directory
+   - Ensure PYTHONPATH is set correctly
    - Check that your virtual environment is activated
    - Verify all dependencies are installed